NaveenRoy5800/Bizcard-Data-extraction-and-modification-using-OCR/README.md

 - Stores extracted data in a MySQL database.
 - Allows users to upload images, extract data, and store it in the database.
 - Provides functionality to preview, modify, and delete entries in the database.

-## Installation

-1. Clone this repository to your local machine: